 Healthy Kids Product Registration Scheme (PRS)

-In 2017 we will publish a separate NSW Buyers’ Guide which will provide information on products meeting the NSW Healthy School Canteen Strategy food and drink criteria using a voluntary high achievement benchmark.
-This will be a new strategy in 2017, and all NSW school will be invited to start working towards a minimum benchmark.
-The NSW Buyers’ Guide will list products as ‘Everyday’ or ‘Occasional’ using a food and drink criteria based on the Australian Dietary Guidelines and Health Star Rating.
+In 2019 we will publish a separate NSW Buyers’ Guide which will provide information on products meeting the NSW Healthy School Canteen Strategy Food and Drink Criteria.
+The new strategy was released in 2017, and all NSW schools have been invited to start working towards the minimum Benchmark.
+The NSW Buyers’ Guide will list products as Everyday or Occasional using the Food and Drink Benchmark criteria based on the Australian Dietary Guidelines and Health Star Rating (HSR).
+In keeping with the Healthy Kids Association mission, a higher standard is used to register products in NSW.
+Registered products must have a HSR of 3.5 stars or more.
+The NSW Buyers’ Guide will be printed and sent to all NSW schools for the beginning of Term 1, 2019.

-Registration for the 2017 Buyers’ Guide print catalogue has now closed…
+Registration for the 2019 Buyers’ Guide is now open!

 Making changes to your registration